infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 "content": "test",
 ```

 As you see in the example, you can merge component attributes in your block attributes.
-Keep in mind that with the provided example, the components' attributes will be injected in the block attributes with the same name as it is defined in the components manifest.
+Keep in mind that with the provided example, the components' attributes will be injected in the block attributes with the same name as they are defined in the components manifest.

 ### I want to use one heading and paragraph component in my block.